The Team

 Dr Katelyn Spillane

 Katelyn graduated from the University of Massachusetts Amherst in 2006 with a B.S. in chemistry and a B.A. in music.
 She received her PhD in physical chemistry from the University of California Berkeley in 2011.
 Her PhD was supervised by Professor Richard Mathies in the Department of Chemistry and focused on the ultrafast reaction dynamics of photoactive proteins.
 In 2011, she moved to the University of Oxford as an NIH postdoctoral fellow in the group of Professor Philipp Kukura in the Department of Chemistry.
 While at Oxford, she used interferometric scattering microscopy to investigate the motion of individual lipid and protein molecules on the sub-millisecond-time and nanometre-length scales.
 In 2013, Katelyn took a second postdoctoral position in the group of Dr Pavel Tolar in the Division of Immune Cell Biology at the MRC National Institute for Medical Research, which has since become the Francis Crick Institute.
 While at the Crick, she investigated the role of mechanical forces in B cell antigen endocytosis.
-Katelyn joined the Department of Physics at King’s as a Lecturer in Experimental Biophysics in January 2018 and was promoted to Senior Lecturer in 2021.
+Katelyn joined the Department of Physics at King’s in 2018 and moved to the Department of Life Sciences at Imperial in 2024.

 Postdoc